george-a-shoemaker/blog/_posts/2022-04-01-showing-up.markdown

 1. Will it be worthwhile?
 2. Am I capable?

-I knew very little about the group going in.
-I'm confident in my ability to run, but less confident in my ability to communicate in Spanish and navigate Mexican culture.
+I knew very little about the group beforehand.
+I'm confident in my ability to run but less confident in my ability to communicate in Spanish and navigate Mexican culture.
 I made it out the door with these answers:

 1. Will it be worthwhile?
   - *I don't know.
 It's ok if it's not.
 Not every experience needs to be optimized to oblivion.*